FaroukZidane/Emotion-Recognition/README.md

-# Emotion Recognition using VGGNet-based Convolutional Neural Network
+# Facial Emotion Recognition using VGGNet-based Convolutional Neural Network

 ------

 ## Introduction

-This projects implements a Real-time Emotion Recognition using VGG-like Convolutional Neural Network trained on the FER2013 Dataset.
+This projects implements a Real-time Facial Emotion Recognition using VGG-like Convolutional Neural Network trained on the FER2013 Dataset.

 ## Training